-James O'Hara, originally from Fremantle Western Australia, works internationally as a dance performer, teacher and choreographer.
-He became a member of Ballet Junior de Geneve in 2003 and in 2004 was a recipient of a Princess Grace Foundation Bursary at the Monaco Dance Forum.
+James O'Hara, originally from Fremantle Western Australia, works internationally as a dance performer, teacher, choreographic assistant and choreographer.
+He became a member of Ballet Junior de Genève in 2003 and in 2004 was a recipient of a Princess Grace Foundation Bursary at the Monaco Dance Forum.

-O'Hara has recently been nominated for a Green Room Award for his performance in There's definitely a Prince Involved with the Australian Ballet.
+O'Hara has been nominated for a Helpmann Award, Green Room Award and Australian Dance Award.

 Since January 2017, James is based in Wellington at the New Zealand School of Dance.